Hide-and-Seek Attribution: Weakly Supervised Segmentation of Vertebral Metastases in CT: Related Work

 Adaptations of Segment Anything (SAM) \cite{kirillov2023sam} have also been applied for medical tasks \cite{cheng2023sammed2d,ma2024medsam}.
 These models perform well when provided with tight bounding-box prompts, but cannot determine whether a region is pathological without finetuning, restricting their utility.

 Generative anomaly detection approaches reconstruct pseudo-healthy images and detect abnormalities via residuals \cite{wolleb2022diffad,guo2025unsup,jiang2025oct}.
-While effective for highlighting deviations from normal anatomy, they cannot distinguish the target pathology from benign co-occurring changes. \cite{shvetsov2024coin} employ a conditional GAN to generate healthy reconstructions and derive kidney-tumor masks from residuals, though GAN inpainting is prone to reproducing dataset biases \cite{atad2022chexplaining}.
-Recently, \cite{mehta2025cf} applied such edits to increase robustness in fully supervised organ segmentation.
+While effective for highlighting deviations from normal anatomy, they cannot distinguish the target pathology from benign co-occurring changes. \citet{shvetsov2024coin} employ conditional generative edits to derive kidney tumor masks from reconstruction residuals, assuming direct correspondence between residuals and lesions.
+In contrast, our method does not interpret residuals as lesions, but treats them as candidates that must be explicitly validated.
+Recently, \citet{mehta2025cf} applied edits to increase robustness in fully supervised organ segmentation.
 Their setting differs fundamentally from ours, as our goal is to segment the metastatic tissue itself.

 Multiple-instance learning (MIL) offers another paradigm by optimizing bag-level classification to highlight multiple regions \cite{nedra2024milb,pan2025mamba}.
 However, MIL infers instance relevance only in the context of the full bag, so scores do not reflect a candidate’s standalone contribution.
 Our method evaluates each candidate in isolation using healthy edits, enabling per-candidate attribution that MIL does not provide.